nicwells22/duckdb_ui/README.md

 4. Map columns to appropriate data types if needed

 ### Managing Databases
-- View all available databases in the sidebar
+- View and manage all databases in the left sidebar
 - Click on a database to make it active
-- The active database is shown at the top of the query editor
+- The active database is shown in the sidebar
+- Right-click on tables to view options

 ## 🛠️ Development